MicrosoftDocs/VBA-Docs/api/Access.Section.NewRowOrCol.md

 # Section.NewRowOrCol property (Access)

-You can use the **NewRowOrCol** property to specify whether a section and its associated data is printed in a new row or column within a multiple-column report or multiple-column form.
+Use the **NewRowOrCol** property to specify whether a section and its associated data is printed in a new row or column within a multiple-column report or multiple-column form.
 Read/write **Byte**.

 ## Syntax